 Communication Methods

 Be sure to turn on your NYU Brightspace notifications and frequently check the “Announcements” section of the course site.
 This will be the primary method I use to communicate information critical to your success in the course.
 To contact me, send me an email.
-I will respond within 24 hours.

 Credit students must use their NYU email to communicate.
-Non-degree students do not have NYU email addresses.
 Brightspace course mail supports student privacy and FERPA guidelines.
-The instructor will use the NYU email address to communicate with students.
-All email inquiries will be answered within 24 hours.
+I will use my NYU email to communicate with students.

 Structure | Method | Modality